 There is no reliable non-surgical or simple screen for ovarian cancer.
 To establish an ovarian cancer diagnosis, you will need a biopsy, when tissue drawn surgically from the ovaries is examined under a microscope.

 Because the first symptoms are easy to dismiss or mistake for something else, most tumors aren’t discovered in the early stages.
-Instead, about 75 percent of cases are discovered at stage 3 or 4, when the cancer has spread beyond the pelvis.
+Instead, about 60 percent of cases are discovered at stage 3 or 4, when the cancer has spread beyond the pelvis.
+Around 19,000 cases occur each year.
+More than 13,000 women die annually.
+Cases and death rates, however, have been declining.

 That said, catching ovarian cancer early dramatically improves the outcome of treatment.
 It’s absolutely worth seeing your gynecologist regularly and, especially if you have ovarian or breast cancer in your family, learning the symptoms and taking every precaution.